 What to do at Creuse Nature

 The main building is where you can expect most of the action to happen.
-There’s a large outdoor swimming pool and a much smaller one for little kids.
-Inside is another swimming pool which is heated and perfect for chilly evenings or early morning skinny dips.
+There are a large outdoor swimming pool and a much smaller one for little kids.
+Inside is another swimming pool which is heated and perfect for chilly evenings or early morning skinny-dips.
 The sauna and outdoor hot tub are free to use.
 By the way, this is probably the coolest looking hot tub we’ve ever seen, make sure to check it out!

 The bar is open during the day and in the evenings affordable food is served at the restaurant.

-The majority of the activities like sculpting, dancing, yoga or aqua gym are mostly organised during high season but we were happy to see that visitors will also be entertained during the other months.
+The majority of the activities like sculpting, dancing, yoga, or aqua gym are mostly organized during high season but we were happy to see that visitors will also be entertained during the other months.
 We visited Creuse Nature at the end of September and an actual Jazz Week was going on.
-Complete with a live bossanova band, a silent disco and several other related activities.
+Complete with a live Bossanova band, a silent disco, and several other related activities.

 Around Creuse Nature

-A mixture of small country roads make the Creuse area ideal for cycling or hiking.
-Naked hiking may not be exactly legal but because of the low population in the area the chances of getting caught are pretty small.
+A mixture of small country roads makes the Creuse area ideal for cycling or hiking.
+Naked hiking may not be exactly legal but because of the low population in the area, the chances of getting caught are pretty small.
 So yes, it’s possible, we’ve hiked some trails naked, but it’s at your own risk.
-If you’re willing to put on some pants during your holiday, the area has even more to offer… Nearby Creuse Nature you can find the sleepy town Boussac with its impressive castle which has a collection of antique that will blow the mind of every connoisseur.
-The town Toulx-Sainte-Croix is another must visit spot with a nice 11th century church and a watchtower that provides the most magnificent views of the area.
+If you’re willing to put on some pants during your holiday, the area has even more to offer… Nearby Creuse Nature you can find the sleepy town Boussac with its impressive castle which has a collection of antiques that will blow the mind of every connoisseur.
+The town Toulx-Sainte-Croix is another must-visit spot with a nice 11th-century church and a watchtower that provides the most magnificent views of the area.

-Nature lovers might particularly enjoy the Pierres Jaumâtres, a bunch of huge rocks on a hill top which provide an scenery that’s a mixture of a Lord Of The Rings scene and a National Geographic documentary.
+Nature lovers might particularly enjoy the Pierres Jaumâtres, a bunch of huge rocks on a hilltop which provide scenery that’s a mixture of a Lord Of The Rings scene and a National Geographic documentary.
 We’ve seen images of people posing naked on those rocks and that was certainly something we wanted to try as well.
-Unfortunately the presence of two nuns on their afternoon walk spoiled the opportunity for us.
+Unfortunately, the presence of two nuns on their afternoon walk spoiled the opportunity for us.
 Maybe you’ll have a better chance.

 Castles, abbeys, nature parks, they might attract you to come over for a week and make sure that you’ll be back next year for a month.